Herbert Adamski

 Herbert Adamski (30 April 1910 – 11 August 1941) was a German rower from Berlin who competed in the 1936 Summer Olympics.

 In 1936 he won the gold medal as member of the German boat in the coxed pair competition.
+Between 1936 and 1939 he became German Champions.
+In 1937 he achieved European Champions, reaching runners-up the following year.
+In 1939 Adamski also achieved German coxed fours champions.

-He was killed during WWII while serving on the Eastern Front.
+He was killed during WWII, in 1941 while serving on the Eastern Front.